 This shipping container home was the first built in Ireland and was completed in 2014.
 The total cost of the home was $60,000.
 And if you think that it sounds expensive, wait until you see the spec inside the home!

-There is also an outside deck which could be used in the summer.
+There is also an outside deck that could be used in the summer.

 Source: The Irish Journal